 - Disinfect all hard surfaces, including the counters, toilet, sinks, handles, knobs, shower, bathtub, mirrors, and garbage bin with disinfectant.

-- Gather any launderable goods, such as bath rugs, shower curtains, and towels—and hand towels!
+- Gather any launderable goods, such as bath rugs, shower curtains, towels—and hand towels!
 After you or someone in your home has been sick, it is vital to clean shared things.
 Launder with sanitizing laundry soap on the hot water setting.

 - Soak your toothbrush in hydrogen peroxide for thirty minutes to disinfect it.